How to create Azure SQL database

 To query the database follow the below steps.

-Step 3: Select the Query editor (preview) option from the left menu on the database page.
+3. Select the Query editor (preview) option from the left menu on the database page.

 You can also check out how To Create Tables In SQL Azure Database

-How to create Azure SQL database using PowerShell
+Create Azure SQL database using Powershell

 Let’s discuss how to create an Azure SQL database using PowerShell.
 Follow the below steps